Compare the Assembly Generated for Static vs Dynamic Dispatch in Rust

 The area_pair_dynamic function takes two trait objects as parameters.
 The function body calls the area method on the a and b parameters.
 The compiler generates code for the function referencing the trait object.
 There is no reference to the concrete types.

 The layout of the trait object is shown below.
-The trait object is a tuple of two pointers.
-The first pointer is the address of the object.
-The second pointer is the address of the vtable of the object.
-The vtable contains the addresses of the methods of the trait implemented by the object.
+It is a tuple of two-pointers.
+The first pointer is the object's address.
+The second pointer is the address of the object's vtable, which contains the addresses of the trait methods implemented by the object.

-In addition to the function pointers, the vtable also contains the a pointer to the drop function, the size, and the alignment of the concrete type.
+In addition to the function pointers, the vtable also contains a pointer to the drop function, the size, and the alignment of the concrete type.
 The drop function is called when the object goes out of scope.
 This typically happens when a trait object is contained in a smart pointer like Box.
-If the Box is dropped, the drop function is called on the object.
+The drop function is called on the object if the' Box' is dropped.
 The size and alignment of the concrete type are used to free memory for the object.

 dyn trait pointer